-Our Community Education Program reduces stigma and misconception by busting myths and sharing the real stories of those living with schizophrenia.
+Our Community Education Program works to reduce stigma and misconceptions by busting myths through education and the personal stories of those living with schizophrenia.

-Starry, Starry Night is a powerful stage performance performed by actors with lived experience.
-These performers are employed by SSA through our supportive employment program and are successfully managing their illness.
+Starry Night is a powerful stage performance by actors with lived experience of schizophrenia.
+The play is offered to conferences and conventions across Alberta to create awareness and combat the many misconceptions associated with the illness.
+These performers are employed by SSA through our supportive employment program.

-Starry, Starry Night was written in 1998 by a group of individuals living with schizophrenia.
-They all had faced intense stigma and misconception from the community, but they knew that if people could get a glimpse at how it feels to live with schizophrenia, they could change their hearts and minds.
+Starry Night was written in 1998 by a group of individuals living with schizophrenia.
+They had all faced intense stigma from the community, but they knew that if people could get a glimpse at how it feels to live with schizophrenia, they could change their hearts and minds.

-Hundreds of performances later, Starry, Starry Night continues to educate, encourage empathy, and impact audiences across Alberta.
+Hundreds of performances later, Starry Night continues to educate, encourage empathy, and impact audiences across Alberta.